 These documents are not required for admission to the University of Utah.
 You may submit them as soon as possible, but we will not begin processing your I-20 until you have been admitted.

-*Please note that if you are applying for the Summer 2020 semester and are currently located outside of the United States, seeking an F-1 student visa, we cannot guarantee we will be able to issue an I-20 Certificate of Eligibility if your application and immigration materials are not submitted before April 1, 2020.
+*Please note that if you are applying for the Spring 2022 semester and are currently located outside of the United States, seeking an F-1 student visa, we cannot guarantee the issuance of an I-20 Certificate of Eligibility if you are not officially admitted to the U nor have submitted your immigration materials to firstname.lastname@example.org by November 15, 2021.

 1. Financial Documents